PurpleB4T/DnD-Wiki/src/site/notes/09. DnD-Wiki/Lore Wiki/Species/Unicorns.md

 # Description
 ## Appearance
-- they resemble a large deer with a light shiny and soft coat and a long horse like mane
+- their torso resembles that of a cheetah, with a slender light build
-	- generally light colours
+	- a relatively robust and muscular chest/ rib-cage
+	- small, slender abdomen
+- their head resembles that of a deer, sometimes they also show a few more horse like characteristics
+	- their nose is deer like in shape, but its colouration tends to more pink or or brown hues
+	- their front teeth are typical of carnivorous animals, with long canines; in their back they have flat molars, similar to horses or goats
+- their coat is short and shiny, like a horse's
+	- colours usually tend to be on the lighter side (pastels, whites, light greys)
 	- shiny, like a golden shimmer, iridescent or dual chrome sheen to their fur
+- horse like mane
+	- typically the colours of their mane are more saturated versions than their coat colour
 - long singular horn protrudes from their forehead, which varies in light and bright colours
 	- the horn feels like metal and is much heavier than the average horn when picked up
+- long lion tail
 - most males have a white goatee like beard
 ## Abilities
-TBD
+- unicorns are said to be natural spellcasters
 ## Diet
 - omnivorous
 - hunt using their horns and hooves, but also have a mean bite